Tsinswreng/CsDictMapper/README.md

 AOT friendly, Free of reflection.

-**⚠This project has no release version yet and everything may change.
-If you want to use it, we recommand you to clone the code and reference the source code directly.**
+**⚠️This project has no release version yet and everything may change.
+If you want to use it, we recommand you to clone the code and reference the source code directly.⚠️**

 # Usage